LemonScent77/AcctLockSrc/README.md

  Powershell script to find the Account Lockout Source

- Change line 4 Computer Name to match the comuter running the script.
+ Change line 4 'Name of PC' to match the comuter running the script.